davehaglan/laygo/docs/source/example/tisar.md

         ```
         run laygo/generators/adc_sar/adc_sar_capdac_extract.py
         ```

+        > Note: this step could take a long time, depending on your extraction setup.
+Skip this if you just want to quickly go through steps.

     * You can run simulations on CDAC via BAG framework.
 The following command will launch the transfer curve extraction simulation with